-Any student who is found responsible for domestic violence, dating violence, sexual assault or stalking (or any other crime of violence) and suspended will have a notation on their transcript indicating, "suspended after a finding of responsibility for a code of conduct violation."
+Any student who is found responsible for sexual assault, domestic violence, dating violence, stalking or any other crime of violence and suspended will have a notation on their transcript indicating, "suspended after a finding of responsibility for a code of conduct violation."

-Any student who is found responsible for domestic violence, dating violence, sexual assault or stalking (or any other crime of violence) and expelled will have a notation on their transcript indicating, "expelled after a finding of responsibility for a code of conduct violation."
+Any student who is found responsible for sexual assault, domestic violence, dating violence, sexual assault or stalking (or any other crime of violence) and expelled will have a notation on their transcript indicating, "expelled after a finding of responsibility for a code of conduct violation."
+Students who have been expelled are ineligible to attend SVA in the future.

-Any student who withdraws from SVA while a complaint of domestic violence, dating violence, or stalking is pending against him or her and declines to complete the investigatory and disciplinary process will have a notation on their transcript indicating, "withdrew with conduct charges pending."
+Any student who withdraws from SVA while a complaint of sexual assault, domestic violence, dating violence, or stalking is pending against him or her and declines to complete the investigatory and disciplinary process will have a notation on their transcript indicating, "withdrew with conduct charges pending."

-If a finding of responsibility is vacated for any reason, the transcript notation will be removed.
+The notation will be added at the time the determination becomes final.
 Students shall have the right to seek the removal of a notation of suspension after one year has elapsed since the end of the suspension.
 Students wishing to request removal should submit a letter to the Title IX Coordinator setting forth the justification for removal.
 Notations of expulsion cannot be removed.